Alexkuva/data-engineering-zoomcamp-2024/week-04-analytics-engineering/README.md

-Project has been develop with 2 differents modes:
+The project has been developed with two distinct modes:
 - local with PostGreSQL
 - local with Google Big Query